specklesystems/GrasshopperAsyncComponent/README.md

 - **Grasshopper and Rhino are still responsive!**
 - **There's progress reporting!** (personally I hate waiting for Gh to unfreeze...).
+- **Thread safe**: 99% of the times this won't explode in your face.
+It still might though!

 ### Approach